Mom, don’t look now but…

 Thanks, Shana, that was great!
 And now….

 it’s time for the Quiz!

-This is a 1 yr. old baby with an upper respiratory infection.
+This is a 1 yr. old baby who landed in the hospital with an upper respiratory infection.
 I gave Phosphorus 6C because I thought it matched his personality.
 At first, it looked like he was gonna be alright.
 Then, the next day, or actually, later that night, the case went bad, then I changed the remedy to the one that matched the new presentation in which he was very sick.
 He was taken to the hospital, that’s when the remedy was given.
 The mother writes: